dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 image: OnCallAgent_Architecture.png
 ---

-This project introduces an On-Call Support Agent built with Slack, Claude Sonnet, RAG and MCP to assist engineers with application incident response and system design.
-The agent integrates Retrieval-Augmented Generation (RAG) for searching operational runbooks and Model Context Protocol (MCP) for live codebase analysis.
-By utilizing RAG to retrieve relevant documentation and MCP to explore GitHub repositories, the agent provides context-aware responses to accelerate user onboarding and incident resolution.
+Aiming to bring together the major topics discussed during [Agent Engineering Bootcamp](https://maven.com/agent-lab/agent-engineering-bootcamp), this capstone project introduces an On-Call Support Agent to assist engineers with application support.
+Built using [Slack](https://slack.com), [Claude Sonnet](https://www.anthropic.com/claude/sonnet), Retreival Augmented Generation (RAG) and Model Context Protocol (MCP), the agent uses operational runbooks and [GitHub](https://github.com) repositories to provide relevant, context-aware responses to help engineers quickly resolve incidents and better understand the overall design of the system.

 ## Goals

-* Accelerate incident resolution by providing on-call engineers with targetted resolution steps.
+* Accelerate incident response by providing on-call engineers with targeted resolution steps.

-* Enable self-service code exploration, allowing engineers to query system architecture and implementation details through GitHub repository analysis.
+* Answer system architecture and implementation detail questions by analyzing GitHub repositories.

-* Help onboard new engineers by providing an interactive assistant that answers questions about both operational procedures and technical details.
+* Help onboard new engineers with an assistant that answers questions about the operational and technical details of an application.

 ## Takeaways

-* RAG transforms static documentation into actionable knowledge by embedding markdown runbooks into a vector database, allowing for relevant and targeted responses.
+* RAG transforms static documentation into actionable knowledge, giving the agent a solid foundation for relevant and accurate responses.

-* MCP enables direct integration between LLMs and development tools, allowing the agent to search and analyze GitHub repositories in real-time for code exploration and system understanding.
+* MCP enables direct integration between Claude Sonnet and GitHub, allowing the agent to search and analyze the codebase in real-time for code exploration and system understanding.

-* Slack commands create purpose-built workflows, with distinct commands for incident response (/incident), repository analysis (/code) and private messaging (/ask).
+* Slack commands helped to create purpose-built workflows, with distinct commands for incident response, repository analysis and private messaging.

 ## Documents